 I do still love being around people, but I definitely need my alone time or else I run the risk of turning into a complete bitch.
 And sometimes that would stress me out – I felt like I constantly had to be friendly and meet new people to travel with when sometimes I just wanted to not talk or even look at anyone and go straight to my room and read a book.
 It’s hard because, especially in a smaller room, you can feel like an asshole if you don’t say hi/make conversation with your fellow roomies.

 Random side note: You may also want to take the MBTI personality test.
 I found it super helpful in understanding more about who I am, and my needs, etc. Just putting it out there!

 [It’s nice when you do make friends as a solo traveler because, instant photographer]

 I also sometimes made myself feel guilty for not meeting people to travel with, but then I’d remind myself that HELLO this is a SOLO trip, ain’t nothing wrong with exploring by myself!
 I did that in 3/5 cities I went to in Belgium, to be honest.
 It was my last destination so I was so ready to be like #BYE I don’t need no new friends!
 Sometimes it’s almost better to sightsee by yourself, because then you can do what you want and not have to worry about what the other person wants to do.

-Okay, so now getting to what has saved my butt time and time again being my introverted self.
-And what has kept me sane in the midst of traveling (sometimes it can be exhausting for introverts, even if you’re alone, since travel is super stimulating and can be overwhelming).
+Okay, so now getting to what has saved my butt time and time again being my introvert self.
+And what has kept me sane in the midst of traveling (sometimes it can be exhausting for an introvert, even if you’re alone, since travel is super stimulating and can be overwhelming).